sushanthsabineni/personal-academy/CONTACT_FORM_SETUP.md

 # Contact Form Setup Documentation

 ## Overview
-The contact form system allows users to submit inquiries that are sent to `personalacademy1@gmail.com`.
+The contact form system allows users to submit inquiries that are sent to `support@personalacademy.app`.
 The system includes:
 - Reusable `ContactForm` component with modal UI
 - `/api/contact` API route for email handling
 - Integration in Support, Help, and Landing pages